graphicsdesk/everything/README.md

 # Everything

-A list of all our data, analyses, and interactives.
+A list of all our data analysis and interactives.

-## Data reporting
+## Data Reporting

 | Article | Repo | Description | Contact |
 |:-------:|------|-------------| ------- |